JohnAlbin/zen-style-guide/sass/README.txt

 DEVELOPING WITH SASS AND COMPASS
 --------------------------------

+Zen 7.x-5.0 was developed with the latest version of Sass and Compass (at the time!)
+Newer versions are not compatible with Zen's Sass files.
+To ensure you are using the correct version of Sass and Compass, you will need to use the "bundle" command which will read Zen's Gemfile to ensure the proper versions are used when compiling your CSS.
+To install the correction versions of Sass and Compass, go to the root directory of your sub-theme and type:

+  bundle install

+You will also need to prefix any compass commands with "bundle exec".
+For example, type "bundle exec compass compile" instead of just "compass compile".

 To automatically generate the CSS versions of the scss while you are doing theme development, you'll need to tell Compass to "watch" the sass directory so that any time a .scss file is changed it will automatically place a generated CSS file into your sub-theme's css directory:

-  compass watch <path to your sub-theme's directory>
+  bundle exec compass watch <path to your sub-theme's directory>

   If you are already in the root of your sub-theme's directory, you can simply
-  type:  compass watch
+  type:  bundle exec compass watch

 While using generated CSS with Firebug, the line numbers it reports will be wrong since it will be showing the generated CSS file's line numbers and not the